By Kathie MM

-And, even more promising: Start your own letter writing campaigns or join existing programs seeking positive solutions to problems such as gun violence, sexism and racism, world hunger and poverty, environmental destruction.
+And even more promising: Start your own letter writing campaigns or join existing programs that seek positive solutions to problems such as gun violence, sexism and racism, world hunger and poverty, environmental destruction.
 Make loving efforts for peace, not war.

 For further inspiration, listen to a recording of John Hall’s Power .

 You can read the lyrics here.